Finnish Rapid Deployment Force

 - Coeliac disease,

 - locomotor problems in the musculoskeletal system.

 It is to your advantage if you have:

 - a suitable civilian education (for instance, the education of a driver, carpenter, mechanic, medic, electrician, or IT-specialist),

 - flawless record of traffic offences,

-The application deadline of Contingent 2/2019 and Contingent 1/2020 is 15 January 2019.
-The two-day entrance exams are organized in week 14/2018.
+The application deadline of Contingent 1/2021 is 15 January 2020.
+The two-day entrance exams for Contingent 2/2019 and 1/2020 are organized in week 14/2019.
 The applicants are informed about their qualifying for the entrance exams by the end of February.

 - Apply for the rapid deployment force training (YouTube)